 Find a theme that suits YOUR personality.
 I focused solely on style at first.
 I shared the clothes I wore daily.
-Now I’ve slowly moved to sharing photos of food too.
+Now I’ve slowly moved to share photos of food, too.

 Stick with a theme that fits your brand.
 Don’t try to be everything at the beginning.
 We want your followers to know who you are and what you do.

-If you don’t know what your theme should be, just searched through Instagram to get inspired.
+If you don’t know what your theme should be, just searched through Instagram to get inspired on how to build a brand on Instagram.
 They have so many great accounts for you to get inspired.
 If you’re a yogi who travels a lot, you’ll be the yogi traveler.